ankit-28-2/Face-Recognition-Web-App-with-Machine-Learning-in-Flask/README.md

 # Face-Recognition-Web-App-with-Machine-Learning-in-Flask
-It is an ML Model which predicts the gender when an image is feed to it.
+It is an Machine Learning Model which detects faces and classifies the gender.